claratsm/Human-Genomic-Epidemiology-Asian-Course-2022/SNP_QC.module.md

 cd ~/QC
 ```

-Next we downolad the raw genotype data and save it to the current directory
+Next we download the raw genotype data and save it to the current directory
 ```bash
 FILE=VSS